 - 1. Dress and appearance of all students should be neat, clean, and appropriate. - 2.
 Clothing must not be disruptive to the teaching-learning process. - 3.
 No shredded or torn clothing is permitted. - 4.
 Tattoos and body piercings are prohibited. - 5.
 Athletic/Casual t-shirts are not permitted. - 6.
 Clothing with rock music or other worldly themes is not permitted. - 7.
-No hoodies may be worn on chapel days (Wednesday). - 8.
-No more than 2 wristbands per arm may be worn.
+Only FCA hoodies are allowable at school. - 8.
+No more than two wristbands per arm may be worn.